Wensomt/Wensomt/readme.md

 ## Youmu Konpaku
 - Slightly bigger scope ◆

-### Spells
-- Less bullets per wave, bigger gaps between waves ▼▼▼
+- Spells shoot Less bullets per wave, bigger gaps between waves ▼▼▼

-### Boss
-- Boss with dark blue swords shoots additional waves on sides ▲
-- New attack simlar to above but only shoot to sides *(not directly into us)* ◆

 ## Reisen Udongein Inaba
-- Boss attacks are faster ▲▲
+- Boss attacks are faster ▲
+- Spell 2 lvl shoot more and faster bullets  ▲▲
+- Spell 3 lvl shoot faster bullets ▲

 ## Cirno
+- Freeze only bullets on enemy screen ◆
+- Freeze always accelerate bullets ▲▲
+- Bigger range of charge attack

 ### Spells
-- all patterns shoot 50% more bullets ▲
+- Spells shoot more layers after 8 lvl ▲▲
-- Spell 2 lvl always accelerate bullets after freeze ◆
-- Spell 2 lvl always slow bullets after freeze ◆
+- Spawn fairy wave from bottom of the screen on X position of enemy player ▲▲▲

 ### Boss
-- Number of bullets scale twice as much, except pellets ▲
+- Number of bullets increased ▲
 - Blue Crystals are faster ▲
-- New Attack "Perfect Freeze" ◆
+- New Attack "Perfect Freeze" ◆▲

 ## Lyrica Prismriver
 - Extra attacks spawn higher on screen  ▼▼

 ## Mystia Lorelei
 - Extra attacks cannot be cleared from screen ▲▲▲
-- Attacks of Boss with green bullets have 2x times more bullets *(Smaller gaps)*, and appear in diffent attack ▲▲▲
+- Attacks of Boss with green bullets have 2x times more bullets *(Smaller gaps)*, and appear in diffent attacks ▲▲▲

 ## Tewi Inaba
 - Charge attack have bigger range and bigger hitbox ▲▲▲